 Jessica is a PhD Candidate at the University of Ottawa in the Faculty of Education’s Educational Counselling stream.
 Jessica also works as a sessional instructor and teaching assistant in graduate counselling programs at UNB, UOttawa, and Yorkville.

-Rebecca Hudson Breen is an Assistant Professor in the Addictions Counselling program, Faculty of Health Sciences, University of Lethbridge.
+Rebecca Hudson Breen is an Assistant Professor of Counselling Psychology in the Department of Educational Psychology, Faculty of Education, University of Alberta.
 Research interests include the career-life experiences of mother entrepreneurs, and the multiple roles and career-life experiences of parents, more broadly.
 Her current research focuses on the role of work and career-life in addictions recovery.

 Jen is Manager, Career Development at the AA&CC at the University of Toronto Scarborough.
 She has been a CCC since 2006, and has worked in PSE and community career services since 2007.
 Her EdD dissertation at OISE/UofT focuses on the experiences of newcomers entering the workforce in Canada.